Nevşehirli Damat Ibrahim Pasha: Achievements

 İbrâhim Pasha first discussed the peace talks with Austria that will end the war.
 He wrote a letter to the Austrian applicant on peace; He also sent instructions to the Ottoman delegates.
 He left the army and left Edirne in order to be prepared for the possibility that peace talks would not result.
 He remained in Sofia until he got the result of peace.
 Meanwhile, Austria has aggravated the peace conditions and Turkish delegates were mistreated and interim meetings were interrupted.
 However, through the ambassadors of the UK and the Netherlands.
 According to this treaty, Small Wallachia, Timişoara, Belgrade, Northern Serbia were left to Austria.
 Mora was taken from the Venetians and given back to the Ottoman State.

 Letter of Farrukhsiyar

 The Mughal Emperor Farrukhsiyar, a great-grandson of Aurangzeb, is also known to have sent a letter to the Ottomans which was received by the Grand Vizier Ibrahim Pasha, providing a graphic description informing him of the efforts of the Mughal commander Syed Hassan Ali Khan Barha against the Rajput and Maratha rebellion.

-Marriage and Descendants
+Marriage and descendants

-Ibrahim Pasha was married to the daughter of the sultan, Fatma Sultan, in 1717 when the Princess was fourteen years old and Ibrahim was fifty years old.
+Ibrahim Pasha was married to the daughter of the sultan, Fatma Sultan, in 1717 when the princess was fourteen and Ibrahim was fifty.
 This marriage into the Ottoman dynasty earned him the epithet "Damat" (Turkish: bridesgroom, son-in-law).
 Before, he had another wife, by whom divorced to marry Fatma.
 They had at least a son, Nevşehirli Mehmed Bey, who marry Atike Sultan, half-sister of Fatma.

 Ibrahim and Fatma had two sons and two daughters: